 The more intuitive the navigation, the more the user can avoid frustration.
 Starting with a system based on a flat architecture, I listed each page of the website.
 However due to time constraint, the site full, wasn't built, only the dashboard portion of the product was created.

-Starting with pen and paper is the best way to jot down as many ideas of design as possible.
-It keeps you from getting caught up in the technology.
+Starting with pen and paper is a great way to jot down as many ideas of design as possible.
+It keeps me from getting caught up in the technology.
 Using this technique, it allowed me to take a faster approach to rapid iteration before starting digital.
 With feedback along the way, I was able to start defining a design.
-Then taking it in front of potential users to observe their reaction.
+Then taking it in front of potential users to test & and observe their reaction.

-It’s about getting as many ideas down as possible without being afraid of making a wrong choice.
+Sketching on paper is about getting as many ideas down as possible without being afraid of making the wrong choice.

-Once the sketches had a strong design direction, I focused on creating wireframes for the two main features of the product.
+Once the sketches had a strong design direction & were validated through testing, I focused on creating wireframes for the two main features of the product.
 It helped to narrow down the design to few variations.
 Ignoring the visual style of the finished product I could pay attention to the placement of the element while still communicating enough information to test the design with potential users.

 Developing the user interface was a significant step in removing the uncertainty for the user.
-It makes the product feels finished.
+It makes the product feels finished and increase the reliability of user feedbacks.
 As UI goes, it changes the user experience too.
 I created the interface with a very simple and minimal color palette in order take away any possible confusion with the user.

 About 15% of the world’s population live with some sort of disability.
 Device compatibility and accessibility is a deciding factor when choosing an app.
 I tested the app with color blindness tools and made sure that the values (aside from the color) were different to ensure the accessibility of the app.